vchoutas/torch-mesh-isect/README.md

 ## Citation

-If you find this code useful in your research then please cite the following two works, for detecting and penalizing mesh intersections accordingly:
+If you find this code useful in your research please cite the relevant work(s) of the following list, for detecting and penalizing mesh intersections accordingly:

 ```
 @inproceedings{Karras:2012:MPC:2383795.2383801,